Except where otherwise noted, content on the NEOMED LibGuides is licensed for reuse under a

 The Digital Millennium Copyright Act (DMCA) implemented the World Intellectual Property Organization (WIPO) Internet Treaties; it established safe harbors for online services providers; permitted temporary copies of programs during computer maintenance, and made miscellaneous amendments to the Copyright Act, including amendments which facilitated Internet broadcasting.
 Among the most controversial provisions of the DMCA is Section 1201.
 For information on the DMCA, see the Association of Research Libraries summary page.

-Technology in Education and Copyright Harmonization Act (TEACH) updates copyright law and specifically transmission of performances and displays of copyrighted materials in distance education.
-However, it has a broader scope than just distance education.
+Technology in Education and Copyright Harmonization Act (TEACH) updates copyright law and transmission of performances and displays of copyrighted materials in distance education.
+That being said, it has a broader scope than just distance education.
 The TEACH Act does not limit or otherwise alter the scope of the fair use doctrine.
 The TEACH Act requires adherence to the following guidelines: